xHussah/Beyond-the-canvas/README.md

 - Hussah Alotaibi
 - Zuhd Ibrahim

-This project was finished in May 2026.
+This project was completed in May 2026.